-Kidney failure may be classified by your cat's veterinarian as either acute or chronic.
-Acute kidney failure occurs suddenly, often in response to toxins, drugs, shock, infection, severe dehydration or urinary tract blockage.
+Kidney disease may be classified by your cat's veterinarian as either acute or chronic.
+Acute kidney injury occurs suddenly, often in response to toxins, drugs, shock, infection, severe dehydration or urinary tract blockage.
 Once the cause is removed and proper treatment is provided, many cats with acute kidney failure can make a complete recovery.
-Chronic, or long term kidney failure may also result from the same causes of acute kidney failure.
+Chronic, or long term kidney disease may also result from the same causes of acute kidney injury.
 It can also be caused by breed and hereditary factors as well as potential immune system problems.

 - Increased thirst